 Keeping boots off the ground

-Although there are some situations that call for inspection by a person, many workplace injuries can be eliminated by simply keeping people out of harm’s way.
+Although there are some situations that call for an inspection by a person, many workplace injuries can be eliminated by simply keeping people out of harm’s way.
 During any construction activity conducted on busy roads, for example, the interaction of workers and traffic always adds additional risk.

 Traditional methods of capturing topographical data are not only unsafe but often require the implementation of traffic management systems and road closures.
 This creates thousands of pounds of added costs and is disruptive to the public.
 By utilising drones, data can be safely captured remotely - without putting boots on the ground in a hostile environment.
 Drones now give project and site managers a safe way to access hard to reach or dangerous locations.